NerkaKiss/herokuapp_automation/README.md

 This project is dedicated to improving and refining test automation skills using Selenium and Java.
 The goal is to practice writing structured, maintainable, and effective automated tests for a variety of web elements and functionalities found on [The Internet HerokuApp](https://the-internet.herokuapp.com/).
 This project provides hands-on experience in UI automation, assertions, and handling authentication dialogs.

-This project is currently a work in progress and is continuously updated to include more test cases and improvements.
-The final version will provide a comprehensive test suite covering various functionalities of the HerokuApp.

 ## Technologies Used
 - **Java** (Test scripting language)